follyvim/Cancer-Prediction-/README.md

 # Cancer-Prediction-
-cancer prediction using RandomForest and Decision Tree Regression
+cancer prediction using RandomForest and Decision Tree Classifier